aaronicsubstances/bridge-arithmetic/addendum-to-early-algebra-framework.md

 1. Can introduce the abacus device for addition as precursor to the standard addition procedure.

+2. Can introduce rods as used in accounting in ancient China - red for positive, black for negative - for integer addition.

 2. Can modify standard multiplication procedure to be more intuitive by fillng the bottom right hand spaces with zeros, and introducing the '+' sign to indicate the final addition.

 2. Note that each variant of the multiplication procedure for whole numbers is an application of the distributive property of multiplication over addition.